To enhance the comfort of patients at Tallahassee Memorial through the efforts of volunteers by:

 1300 Miccosukee Road

 Due to the nature of care and for the safety of our patients, all volunteers are carefully screened, processed and placed in assignments that meet a need established by Tallahassee Memorial.
 This process includes undergoing a criminal background check and drug test, TB (tuberculosis) skin test, proof of immunizations, and a volunteer orientation.
 The screening process may take up to 2-3 weeks to complete.

-- Application Form To become a volunteer at Tallahassee Memorial Hospital, the first step is to complete a Volunteer Application.
+- Application Form: To become a volunteer at Tallahassee Memorial Hospital, the first step is to submit a Volunteer Application.
 If there is a suitable opening, you will be contacted with instructions to complete the security and health screenings outlined below.
-Contact Volunteer Services for a copy of the form.

 - Security Screening: A criminal history check and drug screening will be completed for each volunteer.
 Fingerprints are also required for access to certain hospital units.
 Fees may apply.